 - 1/2 tsp sea salt

 - 1/4 tsp baking soda

 - 1/2 cup almond milk and squeeze of lemon (combined)

-- 2 cans full fat coconut milk (chilled in fridge overnight)
+- 2 cans full fat coconut milk (chilled in fridge overnight, solid portion only)

 - 1/3 cup powdered sugar

 - skip 1/2 squeeze lemon, (use lemon extract as the juice will make the whip curdle)

 - Preheat the oven to 350°F, Line 2 8-inch cake pans with parchment paper in the bottom and grease the sides.
 Beat the vegan butter and sugar in a large bowl on medium speed about 2 minutes, until light and fluffy.
 Scrape down the sides of the bowl.
 Add the vegan egg with lemon juice/almond milk, and vanilla and beat on medium speed for about 1 minute (add lemon zest if desired!).
 The texture of the batter will change and become thicker and may seem a little curdled.

 - Combine the flour, sea salt, baking soda and baking powder in a medium sized bowl.
 Add about one-third of the flour mixture to the batter and beat on medium speed until incorporated.
 Add about half of the milk/lemon juice combo and beat on medium speed until incorporated.

 - Continue alternating adding dry and wet ingredients, scraping down the sides of the bowl as needed, and beating until incorporated after each addition.
 There should be three total additions of dry ingredients and two total additions of milk.
 End with the dry ingredients.
 The batter will be thick and glossy.